-Accessing the cards with SBench 6
+Accessing the hardware with SBench 6

 After the installation of the cards and the drivers it can be useful to first test the card function with a ready to run software before starting with programming.
-A base version of SBench 6 is delivered with the card on CD also including a 30 starts Professional demo version.
+If accessing a digitizerNETBOX/generatorNETBOX a full SBench 6 Professional license is installed on the system and can be used without any limitations.
+For plug-in card level products a base version of SBench 6 is delivered with the card on CD also including a 30 starts Professional demo version for plain card products.
 If you already have bought a card prior to the first SBench 6 release please contact your local dealer to get a SBench 6 Professional demo version.

-SBench 6 supports all actual acquisition cards from Spectrum.
-Depending on the used card and the software setup, one can use SBench as a digital storage oscilloscope, a spectrum analyzer, a logic analyzer or simply as a data recording front end.
+SBench 6 supports all current acquisition and generation cards and digitizerNETBOX/generatorNETBOX products from Spectrum.
+Depending on the used product and the software setup, one can use SBench as a digital storage oscilloscope, a spectrum analyzer, a logic analyzer or simply as a data recording front end.
 Different export and import formats allow the use of SBench 6 together with a variety of other programs.

 On the CD you'll find an install version of SBench 6 in the directory /Install/SBench6.
-The current version of SBench 6 can be down loaded free of charge directly from the Spectrum website http://www.spectrum-instrumentation.com.
+The current version of SBench 6 is available free of charge directly from the Spectrum website www.spectrum-instrumentation.com.
 Please go to the download section and get the latest version there.
+If using the digitizerNETBOX/generatorNETBOX, a SBench 6 version is also available on the webpages of the digitizerNETBOX/generatorNETBOX.

-SBench 6 has been designed to run under Windows 2000, Windows XP, Windows Vista, Windows 7 and Windows 8 as well as Linux using KDE or Gnome Desktop.
+SBench 6 has been designed to run under Windows 7, Windows 8 and Windows 10 as well as Linux using KDE, Gnome or Unity Desktop.